cuckon/MyUeCppPractices/README.md

 - [x] Smear effect.
 - [x] Trails of dripping drops.
 - [ ] Drops get merged when overlap.
+- [ ] Bugfix: Noncontinuous strokes when slow.
-- [ ] Growing size when dripping down.
+- [x] Growing size when dripping down.
 - [ ] Stretch effect.

 And might be done if I get time: